 Interview with Dr. Siswo Pramono

 Dr. Siswo Pramono is the Director General/Head of the Policy Analysis and Development Agency (PADA) at the Ministry of Foreign Affairs (MoFA) of the Republic of Indonesia.
 Dr. Pramono has served in the diplomatic service for the Republic of Indonesia in various capacities.
 Previously, he was the Deputy Chief of Mission, Indonesian Embassy in Berlin, Germany; the Director of the Center for Analysis and Development for Asia-Pacific and Africa regions; and the Advisor to the Permanent Representation of the Republic of Indonesia to the Organization for the Prohibition of Chemical Weapons in the Hague.
-Dr. Pramono obtained a post-graduate Diplomat at the Australian National University (ANU), Canberra, a Master of Law degree from Monash University and a Ph.D in Political Science from ANU in 2003.
+Dr. Pramono obtained a post-graduate Diploma at the Australian National University (ANU), Canberra, a Master of Law degree from Monash University and a Ph.D in Political Science from ANU in 2003.

 Interviewed by Calvin Khoe